-- Lease security: All tenants will have access to unlimited leases, which can only be terminated with 12 months’ notice by the landlord, and only on reasonable grounds.
+- End “no grounds evictions” by landlords: Leases should only be able to be terminated with 12 months’ notice by the landlord, and only on reasonable grounds

-These policies have already been implemented throughout the world, in places like Berlin, Paris, Sweden, Tasmania, The Netherlands and Italy.
+Many of these policies have already been implemented throughout the world, in places like Berlin, Paris, Sweden, the Netherlands, Italy and even Tasmania and Victoria.